-- 9. Press the ENTER key to advance the underline cursor right or press the MENU key to advance the underline cursor left to reach to the desired digit of the alarm value. - Repeat until the complete span value has been entered and press ENTER.
+- 9. Use UP/DOWN key to enter the value of the first digit.
+Press the ENTER key to advance the underline cursor right or MENU key to advance the underline cursor left to reach to the desired digit. - 10.
+Repeat until the complete span value has been entered and press ENTER.
 The following display will appear showing the real time H2S concentration..